Paonia Dam

 Paonia Dam is a dam in Gunnison County, Colorado.

 The earthen dam was a project of the United States Bureau of Reclamation.
 Built between 1959 and 1962 for irrigation storage, it stands 199 feet high and 770 feet across at its crest.
+Paonia Dam impounds Muddy Creek.
+The dam's NID ID is CO01691.
+It stores water for the Fire Mountain Canal, a ditch that delivers water to farmers in the North Fork Valley of Delta County, Colorado.